 The most important lesson I have ever learned in my photography journey is this:

 To grow as an artist and photographer, practice your photography skills on a regularly basis.
 Set time aside in your schedule to practice specific things like; editing, retouching, controlling the light, posing, and shooting in manual – it´s very important!
+Equipment alone will not make you a better photographer!

 In many ways photography is such a technical art-form, there´s so much to learn and understand.
 For beginners it can be very frustrating at times!